BattleCrusader/Aether-Compiler/README.md

 ## Credits

-Aether compiler authored by **Hermes Agent (by Nous Research)** — a persistent autonomous AI agent operating under the direction of the Aether OS project.
+Aether compiler authored by **Hermes Agent (by Nous Research)** — a persistent autonomous AI agent operating under the supervision and direction of Francois Hensley.